Sitemap.xml vs llms.txt: Do You Need Both?

 sitemap.xml— auto-generated, every indexable URL, regenerated on deploy.
 Submitted to GSC and Bing Webmaster.robots.txt— references the sitemap, names AI crawlers explicitly.llms.txt— navigational, under 60 lines, kept editorial.llms-full.txt— full content corpus, generated from the same source-of-truth as the rendered pages so it cannot drift.

 Every SOSEI rebuild ships all four, regenerated on every deploy.
-Run the free 40-point audit to see what your current site is missing.
+Get started with SOSEI to see what your current site is missing.